 There is an expense to this, no question, but this type of deterrent can be invaluable if your church were the target.

 4. Train on Response

-Another advantage to having a police officer on campus is that they are trained on how to respond to any number of incidents.
+Another advantage of having a police officer on campus is that they are trained on how to respond to any number of incidents.